 Is lime precipitation in domestic water problematic for the immersion heater?

 When heating DHW, there is always a risk that limescale deposits will form, for example on the surfaces of immersion heaters.
 Whether DHW is prone to cause scaling depends on various water parameters, including water hardness.

 These are physical principles which must be taken into consideration by the technician when installing components that will come into contact with DHW.
 If, in the relevant system, the water is prone to cause scaling due to the hardness, measures must be taken to ensure post-treatment of the DHW.
-It is essential to regularly take the immersion heater out of the cylinder and remove any limescale deposits (without scratching the Teflon coating).
+It is essential to regularly take the immersion heater out of the cylinder and remove any limescale deposits.
 Alternatively, for example, a softening system can be used for post-treatment of the water.

 See also for functionality of the immersion heater